lawrencelilol/CyberCop/README.md

 ## GUI based application

+The application can :
+1. View all cases by inputed datafile
+2. Search, Add, Modify, or Delete a case
+3. Use data in TSV and CSV formats with additional columns
+4. Make changes to case file and save it as a TSV file
+5. Display a chart as shown Figure.5
+6. Handle some runtime exceptions related to data

 Figure 1 and Figure 2 show the opening screen and data-screen with names of important GUI controls of CyberCop.

 ![image](https://user-images.githubusercontent.com/35508198/152412123-9081a96f-bd1b-4fe7-abd0-a46c554e510b.png)